 Workshops and Summer Institutes

-Luna provides many opportunities for dance teaching artists, classroom teachers and other practitioners to engage in useful inquiry into the art of teaching dance.
+Luna provides many opportunities for dance teaching artists, classroom teachers, and other practitioners to engage in useful inquiry into the art of teaching dance.
 Our workshops and seminars combine theory and practice in a practical manner that activates the imagination to improve teaching and create change.
-Entry level workshops, foundational course of study, topic workshops, and continuing education seminars available.
+Entry level workshops, a 4-partfoundational course of study, topic workshops, and continuing education seminars available.
 The more intense immersion of our institutes (Family Dance, Summer, and Leadership) provides individualized coaching and collegial support throughout a yearlong process.

 Creating Communities of Practice